roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "Ohhh...I...ah...I can't hold it!!"

  Ohhh!!!Suddenly, Trisha wrenched her head back up out of the dirt, and she screamed out a wild reply at the top of her lungs.
 "YESS!
 Cum in me!!!
 Cum, now!
 Please!!"
-Report_Story #6